 Given the problems with passwords, companies are looking to use them less for authentication, said the article.
 Microsoft, for example, “announced last year that the company planned to kill off the password” and “Gartner predicts that by 2022, 60% of large businesses and almost all medium-sized companies will have cut their dependence on passwords by half.”

-“Passwords are the easiest approach for attackers,” Veridium Chief Revenue Officer Jason Tooley said in the article.
+“Passwords are the easiest approach for attackers,” Veridium Chief Executive Officer John Spencer said.
 “People tend to use passwords that are easy to remember and therefore easy to compromise.”

-In addition to improved security, eliminating passwords saves IT departments time and money since there aren’t passwords to reset, Tooley told the BBC.
+In addition to improved security, eliminating passwords saves IT departments time and money since there aren’t passwords to reset, Veridium told the BBC.

 “There is an annual cost of around $200 per employee associated with using passwords, not including the lost productivity.
 In a large organization that’s a really significant cost,” he said.

 Enter biometrics and behavioral information

 Biometrics used along with behavioral information will likely replace passwords for authentication, according to the article.
 While companies preferred to use tokens, passwords and one-time passwords for authentication, there’s greater interest in using biometrics.
 “According to the 2019 KPMG International Global Banking Fraud Survey, 67% of banks have invested in physical biometrics such as fingerprint, voice pattern and face recognition,” the article said.

 While ”biometrics offer a more frictionless consumer experience,” there use was stymied by the need for hardware that could read biometrics.
 That’s changed as more smartphones come equipped with biometric sensors, the BBC said.